primarypigments/Primary.Pigments/README.md

 As for icons I decided to use for my website [Font Awesome](https://fontawesome.com/) library.

+**Fonts**

+ I've integrated Google Fonts to find a typeface that compliments the website's aesthetic.
+For the main text, I've chosen Roboto Mono due to its optimization for readability on screens across a wide variety of devices and reading environments.
+I've applied with a "sans-serif" fallback.
 ## User Stories

 ⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️